 Computing at the MMT

-Located in the control room, the observer computer for MMT instruments such as Blue and Red Channel is pixel, a 27-inch iMac.
+Located in the control room, the observer computer for MMT instruments such as Blue Channel is pixel2, a 27-inch iMac.
 It has all the software observers would use for observing as well as preliminary data reduction.
-If you have any questions regarding pixel or the observing software, please contact the MMT software group.
+If you have any questions regarding pixel2 or the observing software, please contact the MMT software group.

-Menu-item launchers are provided on pixel for the Blue Channel (bccs) and Red Channel (rccs) Control Systems.
+Menu-item launchers are provided on pixel2 for the Blue Channel (bccs) Control Systems.
 See the SCCS User Manual for details on using these systems.
-Analysis Software: Launchers are provided for IRAF and DS9.
-Image acquisition for Blue and Red Channel is performed within the IRAF environment.
-IDL 8.0 is also available for use by observers on pixel.
+Launchers are provided for IRAF and DS9.
+Image acquisition for Blue Channel is performed within the IRAF environment.
+IDL 8.0 is also available for use by observers on pixel2.
 Type ‘idl’ in any terminal window to run it.